-While I haven't changed my mind about the progression I have found an issue that needed to be dealt with.
-The Habit Strength behaviors talked about in the fourth stage work under normal situations but under stress habits can go in a heart beat.
-For example: I was performing an audit at a manufacturing facility.
+While I have not changed my mind about the progression, I have found an issue that needed to be dealt with.
+The Habit Strength behaviors talked about in the fourth stage work under normal situations, but under stress our habits, even those that have become natural or normal, can be lost in a heartbeat.
+For example: I was performing an audit at a large manufacturing facility.
 During the audit I noticed one forklift operator was particularly good at his craft.
-He always wore his seatbelt and never set a load at the production line without clearing the employees and when he entered a trailer at the loading dock he always inspected the trailer and assured the wheels were caulked.
+He always wore his seatbelt and never set a load at the production line without clearing the employees, and when he entered a trailer at the loading dock he always inspected the trailer and assured the wheels were caulked.
 He just did everything right.
 In the afternoon I noticed some extra activity on the production line.
 The line was going down because of a missing part that was stored outside in a trailer that was stuck in the snow.
-The assembly line employees were incentive workers and they didn't want the line to go down because it would cost them money.
-Just 30 seconds before the line was to go down the truck was freed from the snow and backed to the dock.
+The assembly line employees were incentive workers and they did not want the line to go down the truck was freed from the snow and backed to the dock.
 The forklift driver I had been admiring jumped on his forklift drove into the trailer and got the load.
 He placed the load on the line and everyone cheered.
-The problem is he didn't fasten his seatbelt, the trailer was not caulked and if the semi driver would have pulled foreword to reset the trailer who knows what might have happened.
-His habit strength was lost in an instant.
+The problem is he did nott fasten his seatbelt, he did not clear the employees from the area before placing the load and the trailer was not caulked.
+If the semi driver would have pulled foreword to reset the trailer who knows what might have happened.
+His habit strength, under stress, was lost in an instant.
+So this idea of using observations to establish habit strength has a hole in it.
+Now do not take this wrong.
+We need systems like observations and compliance initiatives to establish "habit strength," but it is a little naive to think that once habit strength is established, it will not change either intentionally or unintentionally.
+The interesting thing about this situation is that when I asked him about the sequence of events he did not even know he had made those errors.
+His statement was "I couldn't have done those things.
+I always use my seatbelt, I make sure the wheels are caulked and I never move a load into place when employees are close to the load."
+He was right to a point.
+Under normal situations he always did the right thing, but under stress his actions were not always predictable.